The Latest | Iran president warns of 'massive' response if Israel launches 'tiniest invasion'

 The Human Rights Watch report released Wednesday focused on the earlier rash of violence.
 The rights group says Israeli settlers assaulted Palestinians, stole their belongings and livestock and threatened to kill them if they did not leave permanently.
 The settlers also destroyed homes and schools.

-The military did not immediately respond to a request for comment from The Associated Press.
+The military didn’t immediately respond to a request for comment from The Associated Press.

-Israel captured the West Bank in the 1967 Mideast war, and the Palestinians want the territory to form the main part of their future state.
-Over 500,000 Israelis live in scores of settlements built across the territory, which is home to some 3 million Palestinians.

-The Jewish settlers are Israeli citizens, and many serve in the armed forces.
-The Palestinians live under seemingly open-ended Israeli military rule, in a situation that Human Rights Watch and other major rights groups say is a form of apartheid, an allegation Israel rejects.

 IRAN THREATENS ‘MASSIVE’ RESPONSE IF ISRAEL LAUNCHES ‘TINIEST INVASION’